titoBouzout/kompiler/readme.md

         "watch": [] // in case you have a folder or file you want to watch that is outside "input" folder to restart the script.
 Useful for developing npm packages using "npm link"
       }
     ],
+    "map": [
+      // for mapping paths served by the static server ["S:/www/aa/client/npm/package/", "S:/www/npm/package/"]
+    ],
     // similar to node property is for running rollup, as many as you want "builds": [
       {
+        "input": ["client/index.js"], // input file to process, a "static file server" is fired on this folder
+        // to use in place of "input" for using dynamic imports "dir": "dist/", // use for dynamic imports, multi-entry.js should be included in the html "output": "client/dist/index.m.js", // where to put the output
-        "input": ["client/index.js"], // input file to process, a "static file server" is fired on this folder "output": "client/dist/index.m.js", // where to put the output "minified": false, // if output should be minified and treeshaked "express": false, // useful for when testing video that chrome does 206 requests, express is slow the compiler use a faster server but doesnt support 206
+        // "root": "./", // if you place to serve a diferent directory than the dirname of input set this "minified": false, // if output should be minified and treeshaked "express": false, // useful for when testing video that chrome does 206 requests, express is slow the compiler use a faster server but doesnt support 206
+        "root": "./", // server document root
+        // for opening a special page when loading the server "page": "index.kompiler.html",

         "babel": {
           // babel config
           "presets": ["solid"]